This Greek Revival mansion is home to original English and American antiques and eight acres of formal gardens and decorative ... More

 Longue Vue House & Gardens

 This Greek Revival mansion is home to original English and American antiques and eight acres of formal gardens and decorative fountains.
 Although florals vary with the seasons, visitors can count on a spectacular display.
 Listed on the National Register of Historic Places, Longue Vue House & Gardens features ever-changing exhibits.
 A gift shop sells horticulture and decorative items, children's gifts and reproductions from the Longue Vue Collection.
-Tours are provided in English, French, Spanish, Italian, German and Japanese.

 Had never heard of this place--saw it in a brochure and the hotel, and figured it might be nice.